aws-samples/aurora-postgresql-pgvector/apgpgvector-streamlit/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in your project directory similar to `.env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB environment variables.
+3. Create a `.env` file in your project directory similar to `env.example` to add your HuggingFace access tokens and Aurora PostgreSQL DB environment variables.
 If you don't have one, create a new access token - [HuggingFace](https://huggingface.co/settings/tokens).

 ## Usage
 -----